 - phoney guarantees (i.e. guarantees that are subject to terms which often render them little more than useless) or

 - ‘so-called’ never-to-be-repeated-discounts or

-- we only have a limited number of job places left on the phoney franchise please hurry etc
+- we only have a limited number of job places left on the phoney driving school franchise please hurry etc

-- and links with so-call gurus of the industry.
+- and links with so-called gurus of the industry.